 What’s love got to do with it?
 Love of self is a biggie.
 Without it, you cannot be physically or emotionally healthy.

-Ram Dass, the former Harvard professor and author of best seller, “Be Here Now,” also published “Be Love Now.”
-His concept of love, is accepted by many in the yoga world.
+Ram Dass, the former Harvard professor and author of the best-seller, “Be Here Now,” also published “Be Love Now.”
+His concept of love is accepted by many in the yoga world.

 Yoga therapist Judith Hanson Lasater, Ph.D., acknowledges that compassion must begin with each of us.
 “We are all wounded,” she says.
 “The best way to heal others is to heal ourselves.”